EttusResearch/uhd/host/docs/dboards.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 TVRX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The TVRX board has 1 real-mode subdevice.
+The TVRX board has 1 real-mode frontend.
 It is operated at a low IF.

 Receive Antennas: RX

+* **Frontend 0:** real-mode baseband signal from antenna RX

 Receive Gains: